Ultraman (character): Powers and abilities

 Ultraman's combat technique usually relied on brute strength, which goes by fighting his opponents in melee combat, then finishing them with his beam attacks.
 In the middle of combat, he sometimes used different skills that either assist him in the combat or neutralize dangerous situations that the SSSP are involved in.
 His skin possessed natural protection against extreme heat, electricity and atomic bomb explosions.

 His signature attack was the Specium Ray (スペシウム光線, Supeshiumu Kōsen), which was performed by having his forearms form a cross stance, with his left arm in a horizontal position and placed forward while his right arm is in a vertical position and placed backward, reflecting a shuriken.
 This finisher launches a beam of white energy which consists of an extraterrestrial mineral called Specium (スペシウム, Supeshiumu) that can be found on Mars (ep.
 2).
-When his arms form the "+" stance, his right hand emits negative Specium and his left arm emits positive Specium, thus creating a destruction beam with the heat of 500,000 degrees and power level of 500,000 horsepower.
+When his arms form the "+" stance, his right hand emits negative Spacium and his left arm emits positive Spacium, thus creating a destruction beam with the heat of 500,000 degrees and power level of 500,000 horsepower.
 Said mineral itself is the main weakness of Alien Baltan, one of the adversaries of Ultraman, and is frequently used to defeat other monsters-of-the-week.
-However, Specium also has a counterpart, Spellgen, which was used by the second generation Alien Baltan (ep.
-16) to counteract the Specium Ray, prompting Ultraman to slice the Alien in half with the Ultra Slash attack.
-Certain monsters in the series have been shown to be resistant to the Specium Ray, and took more than one shot to be killed.
+However, Spacium also has a counterpart, Spellgen, which was used by the second generation Alien Baltan (ep.
+16) to counteract the Spacium Ray, prompting Ultraman to slice the Alien in half with the Ultra Slash attack.
+Certain monsters in the series have been shown to be resistant to the Spacium Ray, and took more than one shot to be killed.

 Ultraman also uses the Ultra Slash (ウルトラスラッシュ, Urutora Surasshu), an energy projectile saw disc attack launched from Ultraman's right arm in a manner of a flying disc.
 This is mainly used to dismember an opponent, usually by slicing them into half down the middle.
-Like the Specium Ray, it had its own weakness, certain opponents like Gubila (ep 23) or Kiyla (ep 39) were able to catch the disk moments before it hit them and throw it back at the Ultra Warrior.
+Like the Spacium Ray, it had its own weakness, certain opponents like Gubila (ep 23) or Keylla (ep 39) were able to catch the disk moments before it hit them and throw it back at the Ultra Warrior.
 There are also other non-conventional uses for the Ultra Slash: